verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixed IngressTrait JWT related issues to allow multiple paths where one path has `RequestPrincipals` and the other doesn't.
 - Fixed IngressTrait JWT so that `RequestPrincipals` with no paths are allowed.
 - Fixed IngressTrait related `AuthorizationPolicy` cleanup when an application is deleted.

+### v1.4.7
+**Fixes**:
+- Fixed issues where upgrade would not successfully occur if pods had errors.
+- CVE fixes for Istio 1.14.3.

 ### v1.4.6
 **Enhancements**: